 The coronavirus pandemic (COVID-19) has sent the world into disarray and brought uncertainty into many people's lives.

-Understandably, you have questions about your existing policy, or you may be looking into getting a new one.
-In this guide, we aim to answer some basic questions to help put your mind at rest.
+Understandably, you may have questions about your existing life insurance policies, or you may be looking into getting new life cover.
+In this guide, we aim to answer some basic questions to help put your mind at rest. 🧘

-With COVID being an emerging health risk, you may be wondering if it’s covered on your existing policy.
+With COVID being a relatively new critical illness health risk, you may wonder if it’s covered by your existing policy.
 As with all the information on this page, the exact details will depend on the individual insurance provider, but there are some general consistencies you’ll find between most providers.

 That being said, the usual stipulations apply in regards to being truthful on your application.
 If you have lied about your risk of contracting COVID or any pre-existing conditions, then this could invalidate your policy.
 This is not isolated to COVID, however, and applies to any health issue.